 What is IPv4?

-When the internet was in its developmental stages, the engineers used a system called ARPANET, herein in order to create unique addresses for each individual computer and network; they came up with a 32-bit numbering system called the IP address.
-The IPv4 is the first version that exists till today.
-The premise of using this system and not having more than 4 billion possible combinations was that initially nobody thought that would be possible.
+When the internet was in its developmental stages, the engineers used a system called ARPANET, herein, to create unique addresses for each computer and network; they came up with a 32-bit numbering system called the IP address.
+The IPv4 is the first version that exists today.
+The premise of using this system and not having more than 4 billion possible combinations was that initially, nobody thought that would be possible.
 But as time went on and the internet rapidly shot up, 4 billion addresses were quickly filled up.
-Today there is also the existence of IPv6, which can house significantly more number of addresses and also stirs up a debate, if all existing IPs should switch to it.
-In this article you can easily compare IPv4 and IPv6 and see for yourself if the change is necessary.
-There is also a noticeable difference between IPv4 and IPv6 in computer network.
+Today there is also the existence of IPv6, which can house significantly more addresses and also stirs up a debate if all existing IPs should switch to it.
+In this article, you can easily compare IPv4 and IPv6 and see for yourself if the change is necessary.
+There is also a noticeable difference between IPv4 and IPv6 in the computer network.

 For now, let us look at the key features of IPv4 and what made it so robust and withstanding to changes.